1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2000 - Present

-The key takeaway?
-Full Steps specimens and perfect grades drive premium prices.
-Condition is everything in modern nickel collecting.
+The takeaway is simple: Full Steps specimens and perfect numeric grades drive the biggest premiums.
+Condition is everything in modern Jefferson nickel collecting.

 History Of The 1997 Nickel

-The 1997 nickel maintained traditional specifications.
-It contained 75% copper and 25% nickel.
-The coin weighed 5.00 grams and measured 21.20 millimeters in diameter.
+The standard 1997 nickel maintained its traditional specifications throughout: 75% copper and 25% nickel, weighing 5.00 grams and measuring 21.20 millimeters in diameter with a plain smooth edge.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money